-A comprenhesive structural and architectural upgrade to the Wharenui Recreation Centre now means the Riccarton community has a modern, fit-for-purpose, accessible sporting facility.
+A comprenhesive structural and architectural upgrade to the Wharenui Recreation Centre now means the Riccarton community has a modern, accessible sporting facility.

 Following the 2011 earthquakes, the Wharenui Recreation Centre was earmarked for demolition.
 Thankfully, due to a shortage of post-quake community pool facilities, the Christchurch City Council (CCC) decided instead to repair the facility.